Improving Human Sequential Decision-Making with Reinforcement Learning: Experimental Results

-Next, we examine how humans learned a strategy that goes beyond the tips they were shown.
-To this end, we examine \emph{cross-compliance}, which is the compliance of the participant to tips other than the one they were shown.
-Na\"{i}vely, there is no reason to expect participants to cross-comply with a tip that we did not show them beyond the cross-compliance exhibited by the control group (assuming that it does not overlap with the tip they were shown).
-Thus, any cross-compliance beyond that of the control group measures how a tip enables participants to learn strategies beyond the stated tip.
-We focus on the disrupted configuration since it is more challenging for participants, leading to more complex cross-compliance patterns across conditions.
-Figure \ref{beyond-tips} shows the cross-compliance of participants in each condition with the different tips (algorithm, baseline, human), as well as a new rule (``Server chops once'') that is taken by the optimal policy (but not shown to any participants).
+One of the critical challenges in sequential decision-making is that the human must learn strategies \textit{beyond} the provided tip to achieve good performance throughout their workflow, since the tip only captures a portion of the optimal policy.
+To study whether humans learn the optimal policy, we examine what kinds of strategies they learn beyond the specific tips they were shown.
+More precisely, we study \emph{cross-compliance}, which is the compliance of the participant to tips other than the one they were shown.
+Na\"{i}vely, there is no reason to expect participants to cross-comply with a tip that we did not show them beyond the cross-compliance exhibited by the control group.
+Thus, any cross-compliance beyond that of the control group measures how a tip enables participants to learn strategies outside of the stated tip.
+Assuming these strategies are consistent with the optimal policy, cross-compliance serves as a way to measure participants' progress towards operationalizing the tip effectively throughout their broader workflow.